The latest updates on cancellations, travel guidance and safety measures for all candidates and instructors.

 Your local hospital / PLS course provider will be in touch.
 If you have any queries please contact them as a first point of communication.

-No. Due to the continued uncertainty we have cancelled PAC 2020 which was due to take place in Melbourne in late October.
-We will be back bigger and better with PAC 2021 in New Zealand in late October next year.
+No. Due to the continued uncertainty we have cancelled PAC 2021 which was due to take place in Melbourne in late October.
+We will be back bigger and better with PAC 2022 in late October of 2022.
+More details will be available as conference plans take shape.
 You can still watch sessions from PAC Conferences via the APLS Vimeo channel, free and on demand.